LeaVerou/lea.verou.me/blog/2025/user-effort/index.md

 All over its UI, it supports entering formulas instead of raw values, which makes complex things possible.

 To make simple things easy, it also provides the GUI you’d expect even without a formula language.
-But here’s the twist: **these presets are generate formulas behind the scenes that users can tweak**!
+But here’s the twist: **these presets generate formulas behind the scenes that users can tweak**!
 Whenever users need to go a little beyond what the UI provides, they can switch to the formula editor and adjust what was generated
 — far easier than writing it from scratch.